martinsson03/EndUrBias/frontend/README.md

 ### Turbopack error
 If you get a Turbopack error make sure that the file path to the project doesn't contain any swedish letters since Turbopack only works with the english alphabet.

+## VS Code extensions
+If you want a pleasent experience when developing this project using VS Code, I would recommend this extension:

+* [Tailwind CSS Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) - Code completion for tailwind.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: